On the Non-Adaptive Zero-Error Capacity of the Discrete Memoryless Two-Way Channel: Certain types of DM-TWC

 \section{Certain types of DM-TWC}

-In this section we consider the DM-TWC in the scenario that the communication in one direction is always noiseless.
-Without loss of generality, we may assume that $H_1=H_2=\cdots =H_{|\mathcal{X}_2|}=\overline{K}_{|\mathcal{X}_1|}$.
-First in Section \ref{subsec-certain-type-outer-bd} we provide an outer bound on the zero-error capacity region via the Shannon capacity of a graph.
-Next in Section \ref{subsec-construction-certain-TWC} we present explicit constructions that attain our outer bound in certain special cases.
+In this section we consider the DM-TWC in the scenario that the communication in one direction is stable (in particular, noiseless).
+First we briefly review the probabilistic refinement of the Shannon capacity of a graph in Section~\ref{sec:5.1}.
+Then in Section \ref{subsec-certain-type-outer-bd} we provide an outer bound on the zero-error capacity region via the asymptotic spectrum of graphs.
+In Section \ref{subsec-construction-certain-TWC} we present explicit constructions that attain our outer bound in certain special cases.